manda-linda/protractor-errors/README.md

 # configuration

-The module is configured by passing the following args:
+The module is configured by passing the following args or setting them inside the Protractor config:

-`params.errorsPath`: string, directory where the `JUnitXmlReporter` will write output and the module will look for previous run data
+`params.errorsPath`: string, directory where the `JUnitXmlReporter` will write output and the module will look for previous run data.
+I recommend setting this in the Protractor configuration file since this should not change often.

 `params.currentTime`: string, timestamp of the current test run.
 Triggering the test with the `protractor-error` cli runner will set this value automatically.

 `params.errorsRun`?: boolean, default `false`, should the module limit the current run to previous errors

+`params.errorsTag`?: string, mark the current run/reference previously tagged run for errors

 Example: